Fingertip Pulse Oximeter

 The Fingertip Pulse Oximeter is a small, portable, battery-operated device that slips on a finger and measures the oxygen saturation levels in the blood, pulse rate and pulse intensity.
 Results are shown on an easy-to-read display.

 Fingertip oximeters are comfortable to wear and fit a wide range of finger sizes.
-The model we provide is the MD300 C52 Waveform Fingertip Pulse Oximeter.
-This is a lightweight and compact “all-in-one” device, which offers the same features of many other fingertip pulse oximeters but in a smaller unit, designed specifically to fit child-sized fingers (typically aged two years and upwards).
+The Oxywatches come in two sizes - one for children aged 2-8 and a larger version for children aged 8 and over.
+The models we can provide are the Paediatiric MD300 C52 Waveform Fingertip Pulse Oximeter.
 These are available as a Yellow Teddy, a Green Frog or a Black & White Panda.
+This is a lightweight and compact “all-in-one” device, which offers the same features of many other fingertip pulse oximeters but in a smaller unit, designed specifically to fit child-sized fingers.
+The larger 8 years and over is model MD300 C63 Fingertip Waveform Pulse Oximeter and is available in black, as shown here.

-Feedback from Dravet families on using the Fingertip Pulse Oximeter:
+Feedback from families on using the Fingertip Pulse Oximeter:

 Families have reported that they find this mini device very useful to carry in a bag when out and about, or to use at home if they don’t have the larger Pulse Oximeter Machine.
 The oxygen, pulse and heart rate readings not only help parents/carers monitor the severity of seizures but also provide really useful data to pass onto paramedics if emergency care is needed.
 Popping the mini device on a child’s finger can be a handy way to check whether or not they are having a seizure.